Frequently Asked Questions

-What time does the Box Office/Will Call open on the festival grounds?
+What time does the Box Office/Will Call open at Memorial Gardens Arena?

-What time do the gates open to the gated/concert area?*
+What time do the doors open to the concert?*

 What should I bring?

 There will be various types of food vendors on site with a variety of food/snacks and beverages for sale.
-Remember - alcohol will be served and can only be consumed within the confines of the beer gardens.
+Remember - alcohol will be served and can only be consumed within the confines of Memorial Gardens Arena.

 Will the festival have a lost and found?

-Any lost items will be brought to the Info Booth Tent located behind the Discovery North Bay Museum.
+Any lost items will be brought to the Info Booth Tent located behind Memorial Gardens Arena.

 What if it rains?